LibraryCarpentry/lc-git/episodes/02-getting-started.md

 {: .output}

 This is telling us that we are on the master branch (more on this later) and that we have nothing to commit (nothing to save changes from).
-If we use list directory we can see currently we don't have any files to track.
-Let's change that by adding a txt file.
-Touch allows us to create an empty file.
+If we use `ls` we can see currently we don't have any files to track.
+Let's change that by adding a txt file. `touch` is a command which allows us to quickly create an empty file.

 ~~~
 $ ls